EnesErdogans/DIY-Laser-XY-Scanner/README.md

 This project is open-source.

-Please give proper attribution if you use or modify this project.
+Please provide proper attribution if you use or modify this project.